 - Hair is to be no longer than collar length and the fringe must be out of eyes and away from the ears and no longer than the eyebrows. - Hair must be short, neat & tidy - No facial hair is allowed. - No fad hairstyles eg mohawks, half shaved heads, mullets, braids etc. If you are unsure if a particular style is permitted, please clarify with the Principal/Deputy Principal prior to getting your hair cut. - Hair must be in their own natural colour.
-Students are not allowed to have their hair coloured other than in their own natural tones. - Boys are not to have ponytails, hairbuns or 'pinned-back' fringes.
+Students are not allowed to have their hair coloured other than in their own natural tones. - Highlights and Bleached hair is not permitted. - Boys are not to have ponytails, hairbuns or 'pinned-back' fringes.